So, you have decided you are interested in our program. Now what?

 Can I take an exam to demonstrate subject matter competency?

 The set of classes for each credential has been approved by the California Commission on Teacher Credentialing.
 Students do not need to take their science coursework at CSULB but must take all the courses on the list prior to earning a credential.
 Our waiver program is under review but you may use the existing prograum to demonstrate subject matter competence.
-Students admitted into the current program will have until July 1, 2009 to complete the program.
 You do not need to take all of your classes at CSULB.
 Courses taken at other institutions will "count" as long as they are equivalent to courses at CSULB.
 To find out what classes are equivalent you can visit http://www.assist.org/ This website allows you to select universities and departments to find classes which articulate (count) at CSULB.